“Unexplained” Symptoms and “Functional” Disorders

 - The absence of specific diagnostic laboratory tests

 Principles of Treatment

-The doctor-patient relationship – A therapeutic doctor-patient partnership is critical to successful treatment of IBS and other functional disorders.
+The healthcare provider-patient relationship – A therapeutic healthcare provider-patient partnership is critical to the successful treatment of IBS and other functional disorders.
 Treatment success in these disorders is related to the following:

 - The patient’s expectations from therapy